Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - You enjoy helping others

-- You aren’t bothered by the sounds and smells of surgery
+- You aren’t bothered by surgical procedures

 - You are comfortable administering anesthesia